reslaurentii/create_alpine/README.md

 ```
 ./create_alpinebit.sh
 ```
-It works with default paramaters.
+It works with default parameters.

 To show help online
 ```